 The communities we work with face a variety of complex barriers in accessing mental health well being support services and information by offering a range of flexible and creative support and information across Birmingham.

-We provide free specialist legal advice to those most in need and use legal processes to fight social exclusion.
+We provide specialist legal advice to those most in need and use legal processes to fight social exclusion.
+Our focus is on client’s who are or at risk of being destitute and/or in a situation of crisis.
 We advocate for people, challenge unfair decisions, take cases to the highest courts and work in partnerships with other support services.

 As well as helping people move from crisis to stability, we deliver services that help people anticipate problems by acting early and tackling the root cause.